laffertybrian/food-sales-predictions/README.md

 ### Business problem:

-Transfering raw descriptive data about a product and turning it into a prediction model for item sales.
+Transfering raw descriptive data about a product and turning it into a prediction model for item sales

 ### Data